 Lead government partners:

-(Memorandum of Understanding and Letter of Agreement): Ministry of the Environment in Charge of Climate Change Management, Reforestation and the Protection of Natural and Forest Resources (MEC GCCRPRNF); Ministry of Decentralization, Local Governance, Administration and Land Use Planning (MDGLAAT); Ministry of the Economy and Finance (MEF)
+(Memorandum of Understanding and Letter of Agreement): Ministry of living conditions and sustainable development (MCVDD); Ministry of Decentralization and Local Governance, (MDLG); Ministry of the Economy and Finance (MEF)

 Other government partners (technical committee):

-LoCAL donors and in-country development partners: European Union Global Climate Change Alliance; Swedish International Development Cooperation Agency (Sida); Government of Liechtenstein; UNDP-UNEP Poverty-Environment Initiative
+LoCAL donors and in-country development partners: European Union Global Climate Change Alliance; Swedish International Development Cooperation Agency (Sida); Government of Liechtenstein; UNDP-UNEP Poverty-Environment Initiative; National Fund for Environment and Climate (FNEC)

 Government of Benin: